dogweather/forkful/content/en/clojure/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?
-Error handling is about managing the unexpected in programs—like a bouncer dealing with troublemakers.
-Programmers like it smooth; error handling helps keep the trouble in line, ensuring their code doesn't trip and fall when faced with the unexpected.

 ## How to:
 Clojure, like its Lisp ancestors, leans on exceptions for dealing with errors.
 Here’s how you show what you’re made of when things go south.